 We respectfully acknowledge the traditional custodians of the unceded lands on which we all work, live and learn.
-We want to especially acknowledge the Wurundjeri people, the traditional owners of the lands on which we have the privilege of meeting together on today.
 We recognise that First Nations Australians have ongoing knowledge and perspectives that inform the past, present, and future of education and that we have so much to learn from.